How to pay off debt with no money.

 Just because you are in debt and broke, doesn’t mean your situation is hopeless!
-These tips will not only help get you on the right track, but they’ll lead you to the debt-free life you’ve been dreaming of.
+These tips on how to pay off debt with no money will not only help get you on the right track, but they’ll lead you to the debt-free life you’ve been dreaming of.

 What other question do you have about getting out of debt?
 Comment below and I’ll get right back to you!

 We are all guilty of certain bad money habits.
 In fact, I am willing to bet that even if you are the most frugal person in the world, you are still guilty of at least one bad money habit.
 For me, it was too easy to use our credit card.
 Over just a short period we...read more